This post may contain affiliate links.

 Beautiful Brass or Stainless Steel Sev Sancha Manual Pasta Maker or Idiyappam Maker

 Low price, good looks and great functionality make this brass or stainless steam idiyappam maker our best buy.
 Click through to also inspect the stainless steel version.

-Traditional Wood and Brass Idiyappam Maker (USA and Canada only, unfortunately)
+Traditional Wood and Brass Idiyappam Maker (Australia only, unfortunately)